The Gemtek instruments measures the THERMAL CONDUCTION of gemstones using a heated probe.

 A Sterling Silver test/reference plate set with gemstones.

-supplied list of test values for various gemstones. (see bottom of page).
+calibrated to the supplied list of the values for various

-View video here: • or here: To view the answer, click here:
+View video here: To see the answer, click here–>

 The GEMSENSOR can be used for testing stones already set in jewellery which is an advantage as many of the test normally used require the stone to be un-set.